-- Drunk Driving.
+The earned media plan will span the entire federal fiscal year with the heaviest emphasis during the Drunk Driving.
 Over the Limit.
 Under Arrest.
-(DDOLUA) Earned Media Plan -The earned media plan will span the entire federal fiscal year with the heaviest emphasis during the DDOLUA Crackdown.
-Messaging will be consistent with the National Communication plan and will consist of the following components: - Campaign toolkit developed for distribution to Ohio's law enforcement partners, Safe Communities programs, the Ohio Partnership for Traffic Safety (OPTS) corporate partners and other interested partners. - > The toolkit will include updated sample news releases, letter to the editors, fact sheets, newsletter articles and artwork. - Broadcast e-mails to all safety partners directing them to the National Highway Traffic Safety Administration (NHTSA) Web site as the mini-planners are released. - Coordinated media events by the Ohio Department of Public Safety (ODPS), Ohio's Safe Communities Programs and Law Enforcement Partners. - > Weekly traffic safety e-mail broadcast. - > Quarterly traffic safety newsletter. - The Ohio Traffic Safety Office (OTSO) will continue to partner with other state agencies to issue press releases and assist with media exposure.
+(DDOLUA) Crackdown.
+Messaging will be consistent with the National Communication plan and will consist of the following components:

+- Campaign toolkit developed for distribution to Ohio's law enforcement partners, Safe Communities programs, corporate partners and others interested in traffic safety. - The toolkit will include updated sample news releases, letter to the editors, fact sheets, newsletter articles and artwork. - Broadcast e-mails to all safety partners directing them to the National Highway Traffic Safety Administration (NHTSA) Web site as the mini-planners are released. - Coordinated media events by the Ohio Department of Public Safety (ODPS), Ohio's Safe Communities Programs and Law Enforcement Partners. - Weekly traffic safety e-mail broadcast. - The Ohio Traffic Safety Office (OTSO) will continue to partner with other state agencies to issue join press releases and assist with media exposure.
-'''

-Funding Level: $ 0 Funding Source: N/C
+Funding Level: \$ 0 Funding Source: N/C i dildilig Ecvel. Ψυ i ananig odaroc.
+14/0

-'''

 Drunk Driving.
 Over the Limit.
 Under Arrest.
+Crackdown Materials

-Crackdown Materials - The national DDOLUA alcohol crackdown around the Labor Day holiday combines highly visible law enforcement with both local and national media exposure.
+The national DDOLUA alcohol crackdown around the Labor Day holiday combines highly visible law enforcement with both local and national media exposure.
 Paid media during the crackdown highlights that law enforcement will be strictly enforcing impaired driving laws during the crackdown period.
-Law enforcement agencies across the state will be signed up to participate in the 2010 crackdown scheduled tentatively for August 20 - September 6, 2010.
-This money will be spent to provide law enforcement agencies and other partners (Safe Communities, OPTS, etc) around the state with materials (e.g., banners, signs, etc.) to promote the DDOLUA message.
+Law enforcement agencies across the state will be signed up to participate in the 2011 crackdown scheduled tentatively for August 19 - September 5, 2011.
+This money will be spent to provide law enforcement agencies and other partners (Safe Communities, traffic safety partners, etc) around the state with materials (e.g., banners, signs, etc.) to promote the DDOLUA message.

-• Drunk Driving.
+Drunk Driving.
 Over the Limit.
 Under Arrest.
-Alcohol Crackdown Paid Media - The national DDOLUA Crackdown around the Labor Day holiday combines highly visible law enforcement with both local and national media exposure.
+Alcohol Crackdown Paid Media

+The national DDOLUA Crackdown around the Labor Day holiday combines highly visible law enforcement with both local and national media exposure.
 Advertising during the crackdown highlights that law enforcement will be strictly enforcing impaired driving laws during the crackdown period.
-Law enforcement agencies across the state will be signed up to participate in the 2010 crackdown scheduled tentatively for August 20 - September 6, 2010.
+Law enforcement agencies across the state will be signed up to participate in the 2011 crackdown scheduled tentatively for August 19 - September 5, 2011.

-The goal of the paid media plan for the 2010 alcohol crackdown is to decrease the number of impaired driver and alcohol related fatalities.
+The goal of the paid media plan for the 2011 alcohol crackdown is to decrease the number of impaired drivers and alcohol related fatalities.
 The media objective is to increase awareness of highly visible law enforcement with both local and national media exposure.

 The target audience is defined as anyone who drives impaired or is likely to drive impaired on Ohio's roadways.
-In 2010, media will be heavily directed toward a younger male audience.
-Once again, the primary media target will be 18 - 34 year old males; however, other demographic audiences might be targeted based on data from the 2009 statewide telephone surveys when they become available.
+In 2011, media will be heavily directed toward a younger male audience.
+Once again, the primary media target will be 18 - 34 year old males; however, other demographic audiences might be targeted based on Ohio's current crash data and on data from the 2010 statewide telephone surveys when they become available.
 Media will also be directed toward Ohio's multicultural communities.

-The following is a projected media strategy for the paid media plan during the 2010 alcohol crackdown.
+The following is a projected media strategy for the paid media plan during the 2011 alcohol crackdown.